Segment 6 of the Colorado Trail: Trip Report

 We set up camp and realized that we were getting low on water.
 We ventured out to where we figured there was, according to the pocket guide, a seasonal stream.
 Colorado had gotten a lot of snow and rain.
 All of the other seasonal streams were flowing, this one was mis-marked.
 There was no stream.
 Defeated and beat up we knew we were going to be waking up a little dehydrated the next morning.

 Despite the water situation we were in good spirits, it was so stunningly beautiful.
 We sat on a log enjoying the view and the golden hour.
 But exhaustion took over quickly once the sun went behind the mountain.
 I had the best night’s sleep of my mountain life.

 Fully rested we struck out the next day with the urgent need for water.
 The air was crisp and the scenery amazing.
-We crossed paths with a fellow backpacker who said there was a seasonal stream about a mile and half down the trail.
-When we arrived to the trickle of water it was like coming across an olympic pool sized oasis in the desert.
-Shortly after our water break we encountered a moose which was a pleasant surprise.
+We crossed paths with a fellow backpacker who said there was a seasonal stream about a mile and a half down the trail.
+When we arrived at the trickle of water it was like coming across an Olympic pool sized oasis in the desert.
+Shortly after our water break, we encountered a moose which was a pleasant surprise.

 Soon, the trees broke on the trail and we were welcomed by a beautiful view overlooking Breckenridge.
 The trail ends with a series of tough switchbacks, jogs through a neighborhood, then crosses a highway to the parking lot where Segment 7 begins.
 We gave a few hoots and whoops as we let down the tailgate of the truck and kicked our shoes off (always leave flip flops in the car).
 Our victory was short lived as we examined Segment 7in front of us.
 It climbs steeply back out of the valley and follows a ridge on the 10 Mile Range for several miles before dipping down towards Copper Mountain.
 That chapter has yet to be written.
 Judging by its size and difficulty it will grant us pain, beauty, and satisfaction all the same.